 2.4.4 University Ad Hoc Committees Ad hoc committees of faculty are formed for specific purposes to deal with matters that do not fall under the purview of any standing committees or other advisory and special interest committees.
 The authority and responsibilities of ad hoc committees are defined by the action or ruling that established them.
 Such committees expire upon the fulfillment of their charge and may in no case continue beyond the second full academic year unless, by vote of the University Faculty Council, their charges are extended.

-22.214.171.124 Formation of University Ad Hoc Committees Ad hoc committees may be formed in one of two ways: (1) the UFC Chair rules that a duly-made and seconded motion in a University Faculty Council meeting must be referred to an ad hoc committee, because the subject matter of the motion does not come under the purview of any standing committee or other University advisory and special interest committee, or (2) the University Faculty Council passes a motion that includes the formation of an ad hoc committee in order to address a matter that does not fall under the purview of any standing committee or faculty advisory committee.
+220.127.116.11 Formation of University Ad Hoc Committees Ad hoc committees may be formed in one of two ways: (1) the UFC Chair rules that a duly-made and seconded motion in a University Faculty Council meeting must be referred to an ad hoc committee, because the subject matter of the motion does not come under the purview of any standing committee or other University advisory and special interest committee, or (2) the University Faculty Council passes a motion that includes the formation of an ad hoc committee in order to address a matter that does not fall under the purview of any standing committee or faculty advisory committee.
 A charge describing the membership, duties, and duration of an ad hoc committee must be determined by the UFC, or by the UFOC and communicated in writing to the UFC, before any new ad hoc committee conducts its first meeting.
 All University ad hoc committees report to the University Faculty Council, and the motion or ruling establishing a given ad hoc committee may also call for reporting to the President, the Provost, or another administrative officer of the University.
 The establishing motion or ruling may also specify the type of membership for the committee and the method of choosing its members.
 If the motion does not so specify, the University Faculty Council appoints committee members.
+If an election process is employed to form an ad hoc committee, the existing time limits for these elections may be shortened to two business days for nominations and three business days from the time the faculty receive the ballots until the election ends.
 The chair of an ad hoc committee must be a faculty member and be elected by the committee’s members.
 Minutes of ad hoc committees are taken by the committee secretary, who may be elected by the committee members or appointed by the committee chair.
 All current and future ad hoc committees’ charges, membership, officers, and terms must be reported to the UFC by using the Ad Hoc Committee form (see Appendix L) for posting on the University Faculty Governance website.

 2.4.5 Administrative Advisory Committees An administrative advisory committee is a group which advises an administrator or program director.
 Such committees, on which faculty may sit, are established by an administrator or program director in consultation with the UFOC.
 An administrative advisory committee also may be terminated by the appropriate administrator or program director.